jcoupon/venice/README.md

 - `circle`
 - `ellipse`

-In order to improve the speed, the process is made in 2 times.
-A first quick check is performed to know if the point is inside or outside the square drawn by the extrema of the polygon (less time consuming) and then the "cross line" test is made.

-The typical time for a CFHTLS wide catalogue and its terapix mask is about 5 seconds (200 000 objects in the catalogue and 1000 polygons in the mask).

-For all the program, the convention used is 0 when the object is INSIDE the mask and 1 when the object is OUTSIDE.
+The convention used is `0` when the object is INSIDE the mask and `1` when the object is OUTSIDE.

 ## Installation